mseminatore/TeslaJS/README.md

 ## climate.js

-This sample retrieves and displays data on the HVAC system of the vehicle.
+This sample retrieves the **climate_state** and displays data on the current state of the HVAC system

 Usage: